forlilab/git-tutorial/part-1-commits.md

 #### 1.7 modify a file and compare it to the committed version

-Change the second line of the `file1.txt`, from `And this is the 2nd line.` to `And this is the second line.`.
+Change the second line of the `file1.txt`, from `Violets are blue.` to `Nitrogens are blue.`.
 Now let's visualize the changes.
 The following command will bring up a multipanel vim editor.

 ```console
 user@host project $ git difftool -t vimdiff